Suspect Commits

 - The stack trace doesn't have any in-app frames that match the code mappings.

-- If auto-assignment is enabled but the Suspect Committer is not in the Sentry organization, we will not be able to auto-assign the issue to them.
+If auto-assignment is enabled but the suspect commit author is not in your Sentry organization, we will not be able to auto-assign the issue to them.